ICIJ/twint2datashare/README.md

 * index : Elasticsearch index name, default is local-datashare.
 * host : Elasticsearch host, default is 9200.
 * port : Easticsearch port, default is 9200.

-## WHat's before all of that ?
-Just use [twint](https://github.com/twintproject/twint) to extract tweets from USERNAME's account

-`twint -u USERNAME`